 Going back to my argument to set the film two years later, I think it would be fantastic to have Luke train Rey to become a Jedi whilst the battles between the Resistance and the First Order were still going on.
 Then they’d could go and help the Resistance to overthrow the First Order once and for all.

-You can still have flashback to how Luke and Rey first met on Ahch-To, but it would allow us to appreciate the passage of time in how these two get to know each other during Jedi training.
+You can still have flashbacks to how Luke and Rey first met on Ahch-To, but it would allow us to appreciate the passage of time in how these two get to know each other during Jedi training.
 It would also provide a parallel of Obi-Wan/Yoda training Luke to Luke training Rey during the movie. 🙂

 Speaking of which, let’s talk about the lovely Daisy Ridley as Rey.
 As much as I like Daisy Ridley’s acting in these ‘Star Wars’ movies, I did find Rey’s character development wasted here.
 As I said, it would be great to see more of the training aspects of Rey into a Jedi by Luke if it was two years later.